GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

 ### Reference
 *Shihao Xie, Giovanni Russo.
 On the design of integral multiplex control protocols in nonlinear network suystems with delays, 2022.*

-### Annex
-the formation and connection of the robots......